 Unfortunately, your CV is one of an endless pile of applications that the employer needs to get through, so if it is not easy to read – they may give it a skip.
-Avoiding long paragraphs, and instead focusing on detailed bullet points, adding more points to the more related jobs.
+Avoid long paragraphs and focus on including detailed bullet points adding more points to relevant jobs.

-The overall CV itself shouldn’t go beyond two pages, to make sure it is read.
-If it appears too lengthy, your best information might be missed.
+The overall CV itself shouldn’t go beyond two pages to make sure it easily readable.
+If it appears too lengthy, your best information might go unread.

 Mention other achievements from previous roles and give them as much focus as the description of responsibilities.
 (Achieved 100% of yearly target in 2019, and 110% in 2018).

-Don’t forget to include promotions, and any special accomplishments like training certificates completed in the workplace.
+Don’t forget to include promotions and any notable accomplishments like training certificates completed in the workplace.
 Don’t undersell yourself!

 Step 3.
 Grammar